Laurit Krasniqi

-Laurit Krasniqi (born 14 July 2001) is a Kosovan professional footballer who plays as a left-back for Belgian club Antwerp.
+Laurit Krasniqi (born 14 July 2001) is a Kosovan professional footballer who plays as a left-back for Lithuanian A Lyga club Panevėžys.

 Club career

+Antwerp

 Krasniqi is a product of Antwerp with which he started playing at the age of 12 and played with all the youth teams of this team.
 On 2 April 2021, Krasniqi signed his first professional contract with first team after agreeing to a one-year deal with the possibility of extension.
-His senior debut with Antwerp came on 22 May 2022 in a 0–1 away win against Union SG after coming on as a substitute at 90th minute in place of Koji Miyoshi.
-On 28 July 2022, Krasniqi scored his first goal for Antwerp in his third appearance for the club in a 0–2 away win over Drita in 2022–23 UEFA Europa Conference League second qualifying round.
+His senior debut with Antwerp came on 22 May 2022 in a 1–0 away win against Union SG after coming on as a substitute at 90th minute in place of Koji Miyoshi.
+On 28 July 2022, Krasniqi scored his first goal for Antwerp in his third appearance for the club in a 2–0 away win over Drita in 2022–23 UEFA Europa Conference League second qualifying round.

+Loan to Roda JC

+On 14 August 2023, Krasniqi joined Dutch Eerste Divisie club Roda JC, on a season-long loan deal.
+He made his debut for Roda in a 3–0 away victory against ADO Den Haag.

+Panevėžys

+On 5 January 2025 he left Antwerp by mutual consent; on the same day he joined Panevėžys.

 International career

 In July 2022, through a private communication with a fan that was published on social networks, Krasniqi declared that he was waiting for an invitation from Kosovo.
 On 29 July 2022, the Football Federation of Kosovo announced that Krasniqi had decided to represent their country.